|Blog Article|||||By Simplyhealth and Monica Durigon||16 June 2020|

 Almonds, peanuts, and pecans.
 That's a snack-pot right there.
 It's also a nice amount of vitamin E, another very important immune system booster.
 It isn't just the nuts you find it in either.
 Salmon, brown rice, and asparagus all contain vitamin E.

 Essential nutrients for immune support - vitamin E:

 The good news is you can get most nutrients from those beautiful, bright fruit and veg.
 The bad news is not vitamin D. The only ways to get a good level of vitamin D is to either take supplements or get out in the sun.

 Monica points out that you can also have your serum level tested regularly to assess the correct supplementation for you.
-But only after lockdown, of course.

 This material may contain links to other websites operated by third parties.
 It is the responsibility of third parties to ensure such material and websites comply with all relevant laws and regulations.
 To the maximum extent permissible by law Simplyhealth disclaims all responsibility for such websites.